 Use a Salt Soak

-Soften and fade your shirt with products you can find in your pantry.
+Soften and fade your shirt with common products you often can find in your pantry.
 Mix together 1/4 cup sodium bicarbonate washing soda and 2 cups of iodized salt in a quart of water.
-Soak the t-shirt in the mixture for at least a day and up to three days.
+Soak the T-shirt in the mixture for at least one day and for as much as three days.

 The salt works to fade and soften the fabric while the sodium bicarbonate removes the protective factory-made sizing and manufacturing chemicals.
-Swirl the fabric in the mixture every once in a while to make sure the product is getting into the fabric evenly.
+To ensure the fabric is evenly covered by the mixture, swirl the fabric in the mixture every once in a while throughout the soaking period.

 Nothing works better at fading color than piping hot water, as black jeans have tragically proven in the past.
-After soaking your t-shirt in the brine mixture, throw it in the washing machine with some strong, powdered detergent.
+After soaking your T-shirt in the brine mixture mentioned above, throw it in the washing machine with some strong, powdered detergent.